‘Life has not been the same without football’

 - How genuine this all is.
 How much of the good work done by players and clubs is largely a public relations exercise.
 The Covid-19 pandemic will cause huge financial problems for many clubs, especially smaller ones.
 Will that lead to clubs being less charitable or will the example of Marcus Rashford and others result in football becoming more closely intertwined with various social causes?

 - Many wonder whether home advantage will play any part in the remaining games.
 Since the German Bundesliga restarted a month ago, there have been more away wins than home wins.

-- Rashford wrote an open letter to MPs, in which he talked about his upbringing in Wythenshawe, Manchester.
+- Rashford wrote an open letter to MPs, in which he referenced his upbringing in Wythenshawe, Manchester.
 “My mum worked full-time, earning minimum wage to make sure we always had a good evening meal on the table.
 But it was not enough,” he wrote.

-- Gather together (a large amount of things) over a period of time.
+- Gather together (a large amount or number of things) over a period of time.